ReneGreblicki/SQL_Project_Data_Job_Analysis/README.md

 Instead, salaries increased significantly when analytics overlapped with:

 ![Data Visualisation](project_sql/Assets/Data%20Visualisation.png)
-*This visualization was generated using ChatGPT based on findings from my analysis.*
+*This visualisation was generated using ChatGPT based on findings from my analysis.*

 ---